Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/08_5_minio_ssc.md

 # Install Minio

-We will deploy Minio as a target for harbor images and backups.
+We will deploy Minio as a target for harbor images and Velero backups.

 This is a minimalist and POC quality deployment of Minio.
 This is not a component of Tanzu.
 This deployment is just for the purpose of demonstration purpose.